How to Reject Candidates

 Learn more on how an Applicant Tracking System can help the hiring process here: AI-Enabled Candidate Matching.

-Rejecting a Candidate after the Phone Screen
+Rejecting Candidates after the Phone Screen

 If you have decided that the candidate is not a good fit after a phone screen, it’s best to reject them in writing or via phone call within 1-2 days.
 Be clear about what disqualified them and express appreciation for their time.
 If the candidate has questions, be sure to answer them.